Ph.D. (1993) University of Toronto

 Colour perception and categorization, cognitive science and its foundations, culture and cognition.

 Much of my research has been focused on the study of colour categorization (colour concepts & colour language).
-I am interested in the cognitive abilities that underlie colour naming, and in the ways in which those abilities interact with culturally contingent variables.
+I am interested in the cognitive abilities that underlie colour naming, and in the ways in which those abilities interact with and are shaped by culture.
 I have published a book and a number of articles on these topics.
 I have general interests in the foundations of cognitive science and in the relevance of evolution to culture in a broad sense.
-I often teach critical thinking (PHIL 2100) and the philosophy of art (PHIL 3050).
-In the Psychology Dept., I teach courses on Minds, Brains and Machines (PSYC 3280) and Evolutionary Psychology (PSYC 3100).
+Most of my publications can be accessed here.

 Graduate Supervision: I'd like to talk to MA and PhD students that are interested in cognitive science and its foundations, culture and cognition, evolutionary psychology, and the philosophy of art.
 I am always interested in the intersection of philosophy and other disciplines and practices such as psychology, biology, cognitive science, and art.
 Recently, I've taught senior/graduate courses on free-will and neuroscience, experimental philosophy, evolutionary aesthetics, and the psychological origin of concepts.